mb0/xelf-go/doc/modules.md

 ----------

 I experienced that using the simple module name as qualifier like go does is very readable and want to use this as default for external modules.
-We need to be able to locally alias a module name to resolve potential naming conflicts.
-Defaulting to qualified symbols and whole module uses we usually do not want to use a filter syntax in the use statement.
-When not filtering module uses we can accept multiple packages with one use or export call.
+The use spec can load whole files or pick single modules out and use aliases to resolve naming conflicts with one call.

-Daql projects and schemas should extend the module system and allow schema specific extra data.
+Daql projects and schemas integrate with the new module system and export the node as dom property and all model types by name.

 Currently the program environment must be explicitly prepared to use daql packages.
 We would add dom and qry modules to encapsulate that setup.
 The dom package would add its specs and export the